 Many flexible offices use occupancy sensors to optimize desk usage.
 However, during the COVID-19 pandemic, desk occupancy will take on another meaning altogether.
 Recent initiatives require companies to be able to record and maintain the cleanliness of particular working areas.

 Normal desk occupancy sensors only report occupied or not occupied, just two values to show the availability of the desk.

 Sensative Strips Presence features a unique manual sliding switch to help report when a desk has been cleaned.
 Ideal for busy office spaces and hot-desking environments, the Sensative desk occupancy sensor can be useful in creating a COVID-secure workspace.

-The sensor has a new reporting type “pending” which means when a person is at a desk, then leaves, the sensor will report the desk is “pending” an action, not just “empty”.
+The Strips Presence has a new reporting type, “pending cleaning,” which means when a person is at a desk, then leaves, the sensor will report the desk is “pending” cleaning, not just “empty”.

-This action that is required for the desk to be available for someone else, can, for instance, be pending cleaning and disinfection.
-When the cleaner has disinfected the desk, they can simply slide the slider on the sensor and the sensor will report that the desk is disinfected and ready for use by the next visitor.
+This action that is required for the desk to be available for someone else can, for instance, be pending cleaning and disinfection.
+When the cleaner has disinfected the desk, they can simply slide the +Switch on the sensor, and the sensor will now report that the desk is available and disinfected.

 The Sensative desk occupancy sensor uses LoRaWAN technology to report data to a compatible gateway over a range of up to 10 km.
 Supplied with a custom built-in battery with a lifetime of up to 10 years, the sensor strip can be easily applied via an adhesive backing.